 The default value of 100 is used to disable over speed detection.
-Use values less than 100 to enable the over speed limit function and set the limit speed to [(1 + (over_speed_limit_value/100)) (highest_set_speed)].
+Use values less than 100 to enable the over speed limit function and set the limit speed to [(1 + (overspeed_limit_value/100)) (highest_set_speed)].

-DPG-21XX-002 Models:
+DPG-2201-002

 This parameter is used to determine the engine speed that will trigger the controller to output minimum fuel.
-The parameter's value is set as a frequency in Hertz or as a RPM value depending on whether the No. of Flywheel Teeth parameter is zero or nonzero respectively.
-The default value of 15,000 Hertz (450 Hertz ignition) is used to disable over speed detection.
+The parameter's value is set as a frequency in Hertz or as an RPM value depending on whether the No. of Flywheel Teeth parameter is zero or nonzero respectively.
+The default value of 15,000 Hertz is used to disable over speed detection.